jnsiemer/latticeAssumptionZoo/README.md

 ## Hosting Locally

+A more extensive step-by-step installation guide (preparing contributions) is available in the [INSTALL.md](INSTALL.md).

 We are providing two options to host the site locally: Using a [Docker container](#using-docker) (recommended) or through a [manual installation](#manual-installation).

 ### Using Docker